Anteshwarreddy/Data-Anlytics-Dashboard/README.md

 ## 📸 Dashboard Preview
 -<a href= "https://github.com/Anteshwarreddy/Data-Anlytics-Dashboard/blob/main/Dashboard%20Screenshot%20.png">View Dashboard</a>

 ## 📈 Key Insights

-- 🇺🇸 The United States has the most airports worldwide.
 - 🌍 North America and Europe dominate global airport infrastructure.
 - 🏔 High-altitude airports are commonly found in South America and Central Asia.
 - ✈ Majority of airports are small or regional, with a limited number of international airports.
 - 🌐 Some populous countries still have limited airport access, highlighting infrastructure needs.

----

 ## ✅ Conclusion